 RBC Brewin Dolphin is a trading name of Brewin Dolphin Limited.
 Brewin Dolphin Limited is authorised and regulated by the Financial Conduct Authority (Financial Services Register reference number 124444) and regulated in Jersey by the Financial Services Commission.
-Registered Office; 12 Smithfield Street, London, ECIA 9BD.
+Registered Office; 12 Smithfield Street, London, EC1A 9BD.
 Registered in England and Wales company number: 2135876.
-VAT number: GB 690 8994 69.
-Brewin Dolphin GIIN: 6J5L79.00000.LE.826 terms are available here: https://www.brewin.co.uk/our-terms.
-If you have any questions about the updates, please get in touch with your usual contact.
+VAT number: CB 690 8994 69.
+Brewin Dolphin GIIN: 6J5L79.00000.
+LE.826 E. & O.E.

-Valuation report for BETSI CADWALADR UNIVERSITY HEALTH BOARD CHARITY MAIN For the period from 31/08/2023 to 29/02/2024 All values and returns reported in British Pounds Valuations as at today use the previous trading day's closing prices.
+Page 26 Of 27 Valuation report for BETSI CADWALADR UNIVERSITY HEALTH BOARD CHARITY MAIN For the period from 31/08/2023 to 29/02/2024 All values and returns reported in British Pounds Valuations as at today use the previous trading day's closing prices.
 For backdated valuations prices are at the period end date.